A Celtic Pilgrimage

 8. Are there accessible bathrooms?

-There will be bathroom access throughout the tour.
+There will be bathroom access throughout.
 If we will be away from the commode for a little bit of time, for example during the Newgrange tour, we will be sure to take time at the restroom before and after.
 All bathrooms have plumbing.
 It is expected that you will have used the restroom before joining the group each day, or before each time we load the bus.

 9. I am gluten-free.
 Will there be food for me to eat at the restaurants?